Last updated October 12, 2022.

 She may administer the SLUMS, SAGE, MMSE, 6CIT, TYM, or Mini-Cog test in her office.

-In the meantime, there is much that you can do to help your brain function its best.
+At the same time, there is much that you can do to help your brain function its best.

 Check out the brain-healthy lifestyle changes we discuss throughout our website.

-Give your brain some help with the right foods, proper supplementation, stress reduction, and more.
+Help your brain with the right foods, proper supplementation, stress reduction, and more.

 If you are concerned about your memory, taking a memory test developed by a reputable organization can help you know where you stand.

-Since many online memory loss tests are also used by medical professionals as diagnostic tools, test results can indicate whether your memory loss is within normal limits.
+Since many memory tests available online are also used by medical professionals as diagnostic tools, test results can indicate whether your memory loss is within normal limits.

-But if you have any reason to believe your memory loss is serious, talk to your doctor.
+Finally, if you have any reason to believe that your memory loss is serious, talk to your doctor.